 My role consists of a variety of tasks.
 Primarily I test software & hardware on production units to verify that everything works and can be shipped to clients.
 This involves giving feedback to the relevant engineers, to discuss any problems and provide any solutions I have to fix these issues.
 I have also had many opportunities to liaise with the customer to discuss their product requirements and help resolve any problems they may encounter.

-What was it like to work for Chess Dynamics?
+What was it like to work for Vision4ce?

-I would certainly suggest doing a placement.
-Not only are the team friendly and enthusiastic, but working here has provided me with many skills and opportunities that I would never have gained otherwise.
-The skills that I have learnt have helped prepare me for my final year, and given me the confidence to progress my career to the next level.
+I would certainly suggest doing a placement at Vision4ce.
+Not only are the team friendly and enthusiastic, but working at Vision4ce has provided me with many skills and opportunities that I would never have gained otherwise.
+The skills that I have learnt at Vision4ce have helped prepare me for my final year, and given me the confidence to progress my career to the next level.

 Tell us about your hobbies and interests